AndroidModLoader/JPatch/README.md

  - Fix traffic lights

 ### ***GTA:SA v2.10 (64-bit)***
+**Since v1.7.3**
+ - Not only airplanes but also trains and boats have shadows
+ - Fixed a glitch with bushes/trees switching their color to black
+ - If car is far enough, shadow will be classic (instead of NO SHADOWS)

 **Since v1.7.2**
  - Another crash fix...
 I hate myself... *facepalm*
  - A count of max loading screens can be changed now (default is 7)